 Spring and summer starts our community kitten season.
 Between March and October, hundreds of new kittens are born in Pasco County.
-In many cases, those kittens are not truly abandoned, since most cats are free-roaming community cats.
-Pasco County does not have a leash law for cats - meaning they can roam free.
-This also means Pasco County Animal Control does not pick up stray cats in the community, nor do we accept stray cats at the Land O' Lakes shelter.
-When you find a kitten - you usually don't have to intervene.
+In most cases, those kittens are not truly abandoned.
+Pasco County does not have a leash law for cats, meaning they can roam free.
+This also means Pasco County Animal Control does not pick up stray cats in the community, nor do we accept stray cats at the shelter.
+When you find a kitten, you usually don't have to intervene.
 Just 'Leave Them Be' for mom to return and continue caring for them.

 Frequently Asked Questions

 Why can't the kittens stay at the shelter?

 Kittens under 8 weeks of age or under 2 pounds are too young to be in a shelter environment.
 They are not old enough to be vaccinated for diseases that older cats can more easily fight off.
 Stress while in the shelter is another factor that can have a negative impact on these babies.